mitexleo/fediroma/docs/docs/installation/docker_en.md

 ### Reverse proxies

-This is a tad more complex in docker than on the host itself.
+This is a tad more complex in Docker than on the host itself.
 It

 You've got two options.